Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-excel-r/README.md

 ---
 The economic costs are projected over both a short-term and a long-term timeframe.
 In the short-term, the costs with and without the program are forecasted on an annual basis from 2021 to 2030.
 Henceforth the costs are projected every decade until 2100.
 The economic cost of a climate hazard event is a complex phenomenon that is influenced by several factors, including the severity and duration of the event, the location and extent of the damage, and the economic and social structures in the affected area.
 The costs can be direct or indirect, and in this study, we investigate the economic costs of climate hazards in terms of:
-• property damage,
+* property damage,
-• displacement and relocation costs,
+* displacement and relocation costs,
-• healthcare and social assistance costs,
+* healthcare and social assistance costs,
-• transportation and warehousing costs, and
+* transportation and warehousing costs, and
-• food service.
+*  food service.

 To estimate the costs associated with property damage, we use Extreme Gradient Boosting to estimate the damage in different regions:

 ## Property Damage Forecast with Extreme Gradient Boosting
 In the provided dataset, there were many different categories of ‘Hazard Events’ (50 different categories after cleaning the data), with many of them containing multiple climate-related catastrophes.
 This resulted in many dimensions when modelling and thus, a priority list for climate-related catastrophes was constructed where the ‘Hazard Event’ will take the name of the climate-related catastrophe placed highest on the priority list.
 See Appendix A for the priority list.
 This allowed 50 climate event categories to be reduced to 13.
 The modelling for expected property damages was split into frequency and severity, both using XGBoost.
 The Tweedie Distribution was used as the objective function to minimise due to its ability to model count data and account for high number of zeros.
 The parameters were tuned using a Random Search to optimise for 5-fold cross validation and the R-squared metric was utilised for the testing set.
 The severity modelling was a similar process, with duration, injuries and fatalities as added variables, and the objective function to be minimised was Gamma Distribution due to its ability to model skewed data containing high severity amounts.
 The R-squared values obtained from the testing set were 0.42 and 0.52 respectively.
-See [code](sample-data-clean.ipynb) for optimised parameters and importance of variables.
+See [code](modelling.R) for optimised parameters and importance of variables.

 ## Expected Property Damages for 2020